LaMarrII/gitFundamentals/Commands/Pull.md

 git pull origin main
 ```

-If there is any upstream connection established, you can use`git pull` without specifying a remote or branch.
+If there is any upstream connection established, you can usec`git pull` without specifying a remote or branch.

 ## Resources